Keyser

 What Is a Build-Out Allowance?

 A build-out allowance is a contribution from the landlord toward the cost of modifying leased space.
-Rather than delivering a fully customized office or facility, many landlords agree to provide a financial allowance that tenants can apply toward construction or improvements.
+Rather than delivering a fully customized office or facility, many landlords agree to provide a financial allowance that tenants can apply toward design, construction, furniture, and/or improvements.

 The allowance is typically expressed as a dollar amount per rentable square foot of space and can vary significantly by property type, market conditions, and negotiations.